 - Do you want the ticket dismissed altogether?

-Lawyers who fight cases in traffic court know things that ordinary citizens don’t always know, such as:
+Plus, lawyers who fight cases in traffic court know things that ordinary citizens might not, such as: